FranciscoGutierrez/DHGoogleChartsTutorial/Readme.md

 <img src="1.png"/>

 In your editor of preference create a HTML Document and write the basic structure of an HTML document:

+Important: You will need termcloud library, which you can find it in this repository.

 ```html
 <!DOCTYPE html>
 <html>